Australia's national capital, Canberra is home to over 100 diplomatic missions and international organisations.

 The National Capital Authority is responsible for most of the diplomatic leasing in the Australian Capital Territory including the sale and issue of Crown leases, rent collection, rent reappraisal, lease variations and lease compliance.

-The Embassy of the United Sates was the first embassy built in Canberra and the first to introduce the notion of design characteristics representative of the culture of each mission's home country.
+The Embassy of the United States was the first embassy built in Canberra and the first to introduce the notion of design characteristics representative of the culture of each mission's home country.
 Many other missions have followed suit - India, China, Thailand, Malaysia, Egypt and Papua New Guinea.

 The National Capital Authority encourages foreign governments to design their missions to reflect their country's national architectural style.
 This practice is quite unique and allows the embassy to be easily identified by visitors to the national capital.